Rural road in Kenya

 Women producers of ceramic inserts based in the Kaolack region of Senegal.

-Burning biomass releases greenhouse gas emissions.
-According to the Intergovernmental Panel on Climate Change (IPCC), the use of improved cookstoves in place of open fires would reduce emissions by between 0.6 and 2.4 gigatonnes of CO₂ equivalent annually.
+Burning such materials releases high levels of greenhouse gas emissions.
+The Intergovernmental Panel on Climate Change (IPCC) estimates that the use of improved cookstoves would reduce emissions by between 0.6 and 2.4 gigatonnes of carbon dioxide annually.

-In Kenya and Senegal, improved stoves could prevent about 25 megatonnes CO₂-equivalent emissions up to 2030.
+In Kenya and Senegal alone, improved stoves could prevent about 25 megatonnes CO2 equivalent emissions in the period up to 2030.
 The project, over its duration, is to lead to the equivalent of over six megatonnes of carbon dioxide being saved.
-Thus, changing the type of fuel used for cooking is a simple and effective way of reducing emissions in these two countries.
-The Nationally Determined Contributions (NDCs) of both countries take this up.
+Both countries' Nationally Determined Contributions (NDCs) explicitly take account of that potential.

 Boosting both supply and demand